aloes-io/device-manager/README.md

 - Store devices and sensors state ( MongoDB )
 - Fast access to sensor resources ( Redis )
 - Interact with external application and share selection of devices
-- Automatically store sensors value in timeseries ( InfluxDB ) or in file
+- Automatically store sensors value in timeseries ( InfluxDB ), in file, or trigger some timers

 [Swagger Explorer](https://supervisor.aloes.io/explorer)